Contract Fraud: Is Your Organisation at Risk

 - Using outside contractors that have bid on substantial jobs with no previous experience;

-- Working with contracting companies which are owned by politicians; or
+- Working with contracting companies that politicians own; or

 - Forming working relationships with private sector partners, individuals or politicians who have been previously prosecuted in kickback schemes.